erwbgy/puppet-tomcat/README.md

 *basedir*: The base installation directory.
 Default: '/opt/tomcat'

 *bind_address*: The IP address listen sockets are bound to.
 Default: $::fqdn

-*extra_jars*: Additional jar files to be placed in the lib directory

 *files*: A hash of configuration files to install - see below